 Do you currently have an unfinished basement in your home?
 If so, what current purpose does it serve?
 Many people with unfinished basements in their homes that they just use this space as “storage” or aka junk.
-While more storage space is always nice, items lost in the collection throughout the years is not!
+While more storage space is always nice, items lost in the collection throughout the years are not!
 Some people may keep it organized, but why not make the best use of this space.
 We have a few finished basement ideas for you today.

 Finishing your basement can also be a good investment for you in the long run.
 Based on the article Cost Vs. Value surveys conducted by Remodeling Magazine, the average basement renovation costs around $61,000 and has a 70% return on investment.
 That makes it one of the smartest remodels!
 Many potential buyers would love to see a basement that was converted into a home theater, home gym or even something as simple as a spare living space.
 Plus, think of all the other possible new uses you could have for a finished basement.
 The possibilities are endless!
 If your unfinished area is large enough, you may have multiple options.